 Found in a structure on the Cassop Waggonway in County Durham.
 Photo by David Wigham.

-Love & Partner, see above entry.
+Love & Partners, see above entry.
+Photo by Steven Tait

 Edwin G. Loverseed is listed in Kelly’s 1864 edition at Mapperley, Nottingham & this brick is very lightly stamped with Mapperley on it’s reverse.
 White’s 1864 edition lists Loverseed at Woodborough Road, Mapperley & there were many small yards on this road around this date.
 Wright’s 1874 & Kelly’s 1876 editions then list Loverseed at 86, St. Ann's Well Road & this will have been his home address.
 By 1877 Loverseed was running the Nottingham Builders Brick Co. on Carlton Road, Sneinton Hill, Nottingham.
 Info & Photo by Martyn Fretwell, courtesy of Nottingham City Museums & Galleries.